Ahmad Fardid: Influence of Heidegger

 The sparsity of Fardid’s written work has led to his recognition as an "oral philosopher".
 This was, to be sure, a puzzling attribute.
 Although Fardid tried to justify his expository reluctance to the poverty and contamination of the language, (in the Heideggerian sense) some suspect his reticence stemmed from his paralyzing perfectionism.

 Fardid's turbulent intellect was absorbed in the enterprise of synthesizing (promisingly or otherwise) the results of his studies of Eastern civilizations with the Western philosophy, as interpreted by Heidegger.
 Fardid's project remains unfinished and fraught with shortcomings and errors.
 Nevertheless, it remains an enormously intriguing and valuable endeavor.
 Heidegger himself on several occasions (including in his encounters with D.T.
 Suzuki concerning "transmetaphysical thinking" and in his valedictory interview with Der Spiegel) optimistically alluded to the possibility of a convergence of Eastern and Western thought but he never explored the subject matter himself, citing a lack of knowledge and insight about the non-Western universe of discourse.
 Ahmad Fardid, from his corner, hoped to produce a blueprint for the endeavor, but he succeeded only in vaguely adumbrating certain contours of it.
 His influence is evident in the work of many philosophers in modern Iran, even if that is left concealed in their biographies and writings due to the criticism that is generally directed at his thinking by intellectuals with liberal and leftist politics.

 Criticism of anthropocentrism and rationalism

-Fardid decried was the anthropocentrism and rationalism brought by classical Greece, replacing the authority of God and faith with human reason, and in that regard he also criticized Islamic philosophers like al-Farabi and Mulla Sadra for having absorbed Greek philosophy.
+Fardid decried the anthropocentrism and rationalism brought by classical Greece, replacing the authority of God and faith with human reason, and in that regard he also criticized Islamic philosophers like al-Farabi and Mulla Sadra for having absorbed Greek philosophy.